Lightning Arrestor Installation

 Rodhini LPS Pricing Formula

-Rodhini LPS Pricing Formula enables you to easily calculate LPS cost.
+Rodhini LPS Pricing Formula enables you to easily calculate LPS Total cost.
 This saves time because a fair price is obtained without having to negotiate price.
+Please study carefully; call if clarification is needed.

-Materials cost includes air terminals, down conductor, earth rods, steel pipes, pvc pipes, junction box, pit cover, and fittings.
+Materials: Air terminals, down conductor, earth rods, steel pipes, pvc pipes, junction box, pit covers, and fittings.
 (Customer may choose to provide the materials. )

 Example 1: A residential house that does not need scaffolding to erect air terminal on roof